SPACE

 year: 1989

-Those times were exciting and raw, but now they’re gone, dissolved in the ether, and the excitement has shifted.
-She’s not even sure if she knows what excitement is anymore.
-She’s forever glad that those moments happened, sealed in memory.
-A universe of stories of strange and marvelous times and she reminds herself to write them down one day.
+A universe of strange and marvelous stories exist and she reminds herself to write them down one day.
 Maybe for posterity, but certainly for glory, even if only a vain attempt at it.
-The bar doesn’t look open anymore.